ControlSystemStudio/phoebus/app/alarm/datasource/doc/index.rst

 The alarm datasource provides a subsection of the alarm information and functionality.
 This makes it possible for user to access beast alarm information of any other cs-studio application.
-OPI screens can now embeded information about weather of not an alarm has been acknowledged, etc..
+OPI screens can now embed informatino about from the alarm server, like the acknowledgement state of a pv, etc..

 PV syntax
 ---------